 There are other glacier caves that can be accessed with relative ease on land excursions in Alaska, such as at the Matanuska Glacier northeast of Anchorage, but Mendenhall provides without a doubt the most practical opportunity for folks visiting on an Inside Passage cruise.

 Glacier ice caves, as you might suspect, can provide for some of the most stunning land excursions in Alaska.
-We offer two tours that, conditions permitting, prominently feature visits to Mendenhall Glacier ice caves.
+We offer two tours that, conditions permitting, feature visits to Mendenhall Glacier ice caves.
 Both of these tours are fairly new and have limited spaces, so make sure and sign up early to guarantee availability.

-The Mendenhall Glacier Paddle & Trek is similar, except it also features a guided kayak paddle across Mendenhall Lake.
+The Mendenhall Glacier Paddle & Trek is similar, except it also features a guided canoe paddle across Mendenhall Lake.
 Guests have the chance to paddle among icebergs right up close to the face of the glacier.
 If you’re willing to trade some time on the glacier for time on the water, this tour might be a good option.

 Am I Guaranteed The Chance To Go Inside Ice Caves?

 Nope, unfortunately not.
 Additionally, with the speed at which Mendenhall Glacier is receeding, the tours that include walking on the glacier are becoming less and less.